 The Chicamocha Canyon, located within the Colombian Andes, is among the largest in the world.
 Chicamocha National Park, also known as Panachi, is a major tourist attraction due to is spectacular landscape and the variety of outdoor activities that it offers.

 The Tatacoa Desert is a dry tropical forest region in central Colombia.
-This arid zone covers an expansive landscape consisting of rocky canyons that form dry labyrinths of red and grey.
-It is considered one of the largest vertebrate fossil sites within the Americas.
+This arid zone covers an expansive landscape of rocky canyons forming dry red and grey labyrinths.
+It is considered one of the largest vertebrate fossil sites in the Americas.